 Laurentian University is a large, diverse and highly decentralized organization

-It is comprised of 4 federated universities, five faculties, several research institutes along with many supporting administrative departments, each managed individually.
-The University is a regional entity with campuses and facilities in Greater Sudbury and Barrie.
-It is one of the largest employers in the Greater Sudbury area and procures millions in goods and services annually, of which a large part is from businesses located in Greater Sudbury or Barrie.
-Through local purchasing the University fosters economic growth in its host communities.
+It is comprised of five faculties, several research institutes along with many supporting administrative departments, each managed individually.
+It is one of the largest employers in the Greater Sudbury area and procures millions in goods and services annually, of which a large part is from businesses located in Greater Sudbury.
+Through local purchasing the University fosters economic growth in its host community.

 Centrally, the procurement office facilitates University efforts to maximize value and create a focus for the University to consolidate and leverage purchasing power.